piccolbo/autosig/README.rst

 * Define reusable parameters with defaults, conversion and validation logic, documentation, preferred position in the signature and whether keyword-only.
 * Define reusable signatures as ordered maps from names to parameters.
 * Combine signatures to create complex ones on top of simple ones.
-* Decorate functions with their signatures.
+* Decorate functions and methods with their signatures.
 Enforced at load time.
 Conversion and validation logic executed at call time.
 * Not hot about signatures?
 You can just use parameters as in::

           @autosig